pulumi/terraform-provider-aws/website/docs/r/route53_zone_association.html.markdown

 # Resource: aws_route53_zone_association

 Manages a Route53 Hosted Zone VPC association.
 VPC associations can only be made on private zones.
-See the [`aws_route53_vpc_association_authorization` resource](route53_vpc_association_authorization.html) for setting up cross-account associations.
+See the `aws_route53_vpc_association_authorization` resource for setting up cross-account associations.

 ~> **NOTE:** Unless explicit association ordering is required (e.g., a separate cross-account association authorization), usage of this resource is not recommended.
-Use the `vpc` configuration blocks available within the [`aws_route53_zone` resource](/docs/providers/aws/r/route53_zone.html) instead.
+Use the `vpc` configuration blocks available within the `aws_route53_zone` resource instead.

-~> **NOTE:** Terraform provides both this standalone Zone VPC Association resource and exclusive VPC associations defined in-line in the [`aws_route53_zone` resource](/docs/providers/aws/r/route53_zone.html) via `vpc` configuration blocks.
+~> **NOTE:** This provider provides both this standalone Zone VPC Association resource and exclusive VPC associations defined in-line in the `aws_route53_zone` resource via `vpc` configuration blocks.
 At this time, you cannot use those in-line VPC associations in conjunction with this resource and the same zone ID otherwise it will cause a perpetual difference in plan output.
-You can optionally use the generic Terraform resource [lifecycle configuration block](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html) with `ignore_changes` in the `aws_route53_zone` resource to manage additional associations via this resource.
+You can optionally use [`ignoreChanges`](https://www.pulumi.com/docs/intro/concepts/programming-model/#ignorechanges) in the `aws_route53_zone` resource to manage additional associations via this resource.

 ## Example Usage